MarkLee7925/Bank-Stock-Prices-Prediction/README.md

 # Bank-Stock-Prices-Regression

-The purpose of this project is to predict the stock market prices of each of the Five Banks across Canada.
+The purpose of this project is to predict the stock market prices of each of the "Five Banks" across Canada.
 These banks include:

 - Bank of Montreal (BMO)
 - Canadian Imperial Bank of Commerce (CIBC)